- 1 15 Useful Tips on How to Declutter Your Kitchen

 - 1.1.9 Declutter similar things together

 - 1.1.12 Decluttering the food cabinets and pantry

 - 1.1.15 Decluttering the freezer and refrigerator

 - 1.1 Specific tips on how to declutter your kitchen

-15 Useful Tips on How to Declutter Your Kitchen in 2020
+15 Useful Tips on How to Declutter Your Kitchen

 Most people will agree that the most essential room in your house is the kitchen.
 You could argue that your bedroom is the most important room, until you try sleeping on a hungry stomach.